matterofhack/apptrack/README.md

 "LIKELY JOB MATCH ? " prompt will default to "job-match-low" value IF left "blank", otherwise any character(s) will result in "job-match-high".
 Yet again, this is by design for efficiency.

-Time to follow up on jobs you're most interest in?
+Time to follow up on jobs you're most interested in?

 Open terminal / command prompt